*Please note, this blog has been updated for 2021*

 “I really enjoy all aspects of project management as a career,” says junior project manager for Lloyds Bank, Sohail Khan, who did an APM apprenticeship.
 “Project management does not let you be complacent.
 It's a role where you're always improving and you’re developing your skills.
 Every day is a new challenge…There's never a dull day, which is always good because I like to be busy.”

 - You can make a difference

 Interested in technology?
 The tech sector is built around ongoing projects.
 Want to save lives?
 Project professionals oversee medical research.
 How about the environment?
 There are a number of ongoing projects across the world that aim to improve humanity’s environmental footprint.

 Everything you do in project management is geared towards making other people’s lives better.
 A product development project, for example, improves the experience for your organisation’s customers.
 An internal technology project might ease the pressure on certain teams.
 A construction project could bring more homes and amenities to a town.
 Over 80 per cent of project professionals are satisfied with their work and career.

 Every industry needs project professionals.
 Around one in 12 people in the UK work in a project related role, according to APM’s Golden Thread research.
 Interested in law?
 You could become a project manager within a legal profession.
 Project management is a key element of film and television production.
 Games development is all about project management.
 You could work on amazing engineering projects.
 With project management skills, the world’s your oyster.

 Sohail Khan was 21 when he started his project management apprenticeship at Lloyds.
 While it felt daunting at first, he quickly took to his project management role.
 “It just gives you that confidence that you do know what project management is about, you do know what you're doing.”

 Within 18 months, he was a fully qualified project manager.
-Almost 20% of the project management profession is made up of people in the first two years of their career.
+Around 14 per cent of the project management profession is made up of people in the first two years of their career.
 And the sector is growing.

 Find out more information on starting your career in project management here.